inbravo/aws-feature-set/README.md

 - Avoid using user credentials on servers
 - IAM roles can be assigned/replaced to existing EC2 instances using AWS CLI.
 Not through the console
 - A trick is to assign policies to the existing role.
 This will avoid the need to create new instances
-- Role assigned to instance is stuck to the lifetime of the instance – until you delete the role.
+- Role assigned to instance is stuck to the lifetime of the instance, until you delete the role.
 Easier to modify existing role by adding / removing policies
 - Roles are universal.
 Applicable to all regions

 ### Bootstrap Scripts